Air quality - What do we do about air quality?

 Air quality monitoring will still take place along Liverpool Road to ensure levels of pollutants stay low.

-Following the declaration of the Air Quality Management Areas (AQMA's) within the borough, South Ribble Borough Council in consultation with its partners, has published the Air Quality Action Plan (PDF) [1MB] (AQAP).
+Following the declaration of the Air Quality Management Areas (AQMA's) within the borough, South Ribble Borough Council, in consultation with its partners, published an Air Quality Action Plan.
+In September 2024 this was replaced with a new Air Quality Strategy and an updated Air Quality Action Plan.